uhm-descartes/descartes-modules/morea/descartes-morea-workshop/outcome-morea-module.md

 morea_id: outcome-morea-module
 morea_type: outcome
 morea_sort_order: 90
+morea_labels:
+  - 5min
 ---
-* Understand the goals for modules and how they differ from seminars
+* Understand the goals for modules in DESCARTES NRT
 * Understand how to use Morea to implement a module